kpihlblad/testcontainers-java/docs/supported_docker_environment/index.md

     Previous to version 1.19.0, `export TESTCONTAINERS_RYUK_PRIVILEGED=true`
     was required for rootful mode.
 Starting with 1.19.0, this is no longer required.

+!!! note
+    Certain combinations of podman and runc is incompatible with adjusting /proc/self/oom_score_adj, causing all container failing with the error: `runc: runc create failed: unable to start container process: can't get final child's PID from pipe`.
+    A possible fix is to install crun >1.8 instead of runc.

 ## Rancher Desktop

 In order to run testcontainers against [Rancher Desktop](https://rancherdesktop.io/) the env vars below should be set.